 Free bingo for new players only

 This type of free bingo promotion is most commonly found at Virtue Fusion bingo sites where there is often a newbie free bingo room just for players in their first few days.
 At Gala Bingo, for instance, new players get 4 hours of free bingo a day for their first 7 days and each game has a prize fund of £25 bingo bonus.
 The Dragonfish network also has free bingo for new players but this is only for 72 hours, the prize fund per game is just £1 and the room is shared with everyone across multiple networks who has made a deposit in the last 7 days.
+Cozy bingo sites have a newbie room that is open 24/7 with bingo bonus prizes (replacing their long standing no deposit bonus offer), but the maximum that can be carried forward as a bonus is £20.
 Do be aware that when a bingo site advertises the newbie free bingo as, say, £5000 of free bingo, they are talking about the total prize fund across all the games that the player could possibly join if they were in the bingo room for the maximum hours, and not the card value!

 Free bingo but with extra cards or extra prizes for paying players